ethersphere/bee/CODINGSTYLE.md

   </td></tr>
   </tbody></table>
+*Note:* in the case of serialization it might make sense to use a zero length initialized slice.
+For instance the JSON representation of a _nil_ slice is `null`, however a zero length allocated slice would be translated to `[]`.

 - To check if a slice is empty, always use `len(s) == 0`.
 Do not check for `nil`.